jhhung/EARRINGS/README.md

 There are 3 modes to execute EARRINGS: **build**, **single**, and **paired**.

-Build mode generates an index for the source reference sequence (e.g., the entire genome, a chromosome, a </br>
-collection of panel genes, etc.) of the **single-end** reads.
+Build mode generates an index for the source reference sequence (e.g., the entire genome, a chromosome, a collection of panel genes, etc.) of the **single-end** reads.
 The index is **not** used for trimming paired-end reads.

 Single mode and paired mode are used for single-end reads and paired-end reads respectively.
+Both of these two modes can auto-detect file types. ([.fa](https://en.wikipedia.org/wiki/FASTA_format)/[.fq](https://en.wikipedia.org/wiki/FASTQ_format), and their [.gz](https://en.wikipedia.org/wiki/FASTQ_format#General_compressors) or [.bam](https://en.wikipedia.org/wiki/Binary_Alignment_Map)/[.ubam](http://129.130.90.13/ion-docs/GUID-C202F9D0-386F-412D-97F9-E4DB77F1BB6E.html))

 ### **Build**

-Before conducting single-end adapter trimming, **one has to prebuild the index** once for a specific reference </br>
-which is the source of the target reads.
+Before conducting single-end adapter trimming, **one has to prebuild the index** once for a specific reference which is the source of the target reads.

 ```sh
 # ./EARRINGS build -r [ref_path] -p [index_prefix]